Chas McCormick Preview, Player Props: Astros vs. Red Sox

 Chas McCormick At The Plate

-- McCormick has picked up an RBI in 32.1% of his games this year, with two or more RBI in 20.2% of his games.
-He has also driven in three or more runs in six contests.
+- McCormick has picked up an RBI in 31.8% of his games this season, with two or more RBI in 20.0% of his games.
+He has also plated three or more runs in six contests.

+- He has scored in 42.4% of his games this season, with more than one run scored in 9.4%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.